AuroraTeam/docs.aurora-launcher.ru/docs/en/basic/install-launch.md

 ## Adding a key

 After setting up the Launcher Server, a `public.pem` file should appear in its root directory.
-You needs to copied it to the root of the Launcher repository.
+You need to copy it to the root of the Launcher repository.
 This is necessary so that the Launcher Server knows that the original Launcher is connecting to it, and not a third-party application.

 ## Setting up Launcher